-Last week, José Figueroa, a Salvadoran refugee claimant living in B.C., was forced to claim sanctuary in a Langley Lutheran church to avoid deportation to El Salvador.
+The International Civil Liberties Monitoring Group (ICLMG) is urging you to reverse the deportation order against José Figueroa, a Salvadoran refugee claimant living in B.C., who was forced to claim sanctuary in a Langley Lutheran church to avoid deportation to El Salvador at the end of the month.
 Mr. Figueroa, a married father of three Canadian-born children, has been ordered deported by the Immigration and Refugee Board (IRB) due to his past affiliation with the Farabundo Marti Front for National Liberation (FMLN), currently the governing political party in El Salvador.
 If deported Mr. Figueroa will be forced to uproot his family, including his Canadian-born children, despite by all accounts having contributed positively to his Canadian community for over 15 years.
-Unless the order is reversed by the Minister of Public Safety, Mr. Figueroa will be deported on October 29.